 1 – Carefulness about applying unique, historical biblical events.

-It is a common mistake for a Christian to take a story from the Bible, map it over their lives, and do in a similar fashion what the historical figure did.
+It is a common mistake for a Christian to take a story from the Bible, map it over their lives, and do similarly what the historical figure did.
 In the case of Zacchaeus, he was motivated to rectify his past sins.

 Though any passage of Scripture can have multiple applications, there is always only one point to a text.
 The point of the passage about Zacchaeus was his humility after meeting Jesus, not his unique-to-him works that flowed out of that humility.